lee-blake/quaternary-calc/README.md

   because that is the result of 1 + 2.
 See the [Features](#features) section for limitations.

 ## Troubleshooting

+- If in doubt, check the display base.
+It can sometimes be difficult to discern between the bases.
+- If NaN shows as the result of a calculation, the result of the calculation was not a real number.
+Currently, this only occurs when performing a square root on a negative or when dividing by zero.
+- No exceptions should display in the shell during normal operation.
+If one does occur, this is due to a mistake in the code.

 # Course Meeting & Assignment Record